-- ▶ Do not install the appliance directly next to another fridge. - Install appliances with a space 3 cm between appliances. - Only install multiple appliances up to temperatures of 35 °C and 65% humidity next to one another. - At higher levels of humidity, increase space between appliances.
+- ► Do not install the appliance directly next to another fridge. - Install appliances with a space 3 cm between appliances.
+Only install multiple appliances up to temperatures of - 35 °C and 65% humidity next to one another. ► At higher levels of humidity increase space between - ► At higher levels of humidity, increase space between appliances.